Hackerman342/Hackerman342.github.io/experience.md

 # farm-ng

 **Senior Software Engineer** <br>
-*Apr 2024 – present* <br>
+*Apr 2024 – Dec 2024* <br>

- * Architect, design, and engineer robotics and computer vision software for autonomy of electric tractors
+ * Architected, designed, and engineered robotics and computer vision software for autonomy of electric tractors
- * Lead embedded firmware development and testing for safety critical vehicle control using CAN protocols
+ * Led embedded firmware development and testing for safety-critical vehicle control using CAN protocols
- * Implement EKF sensor fusion of IMU, wheel speed, and control signals for accurate odometry estimation
+ * Implemented EKF sensor fusion of IMU, wheel speed, and control signals for accurate odometry estimation
- * Develop vehicle control and trajectory following algorithms for skid steer and four-wheel-steering robots
+ * Developed vehicle control and trajectory following algorithms for skid steer and four-wheel-steering robots
- * Mentor internal and external engineering teams to resolve complex problems and promote best practices to enhance code quality
+ * Mentored internal and external engineering teams to resolve complex problems and promote best practices to enhance code quality

 **Computer Vision Engineer** <br>
-*Jan 2022 – Mar 2022* <br>
+*Jan 2022 – Mar 2024* <br>

  * Developed drivers in Rust, C++, and Python for real-time data acquisition and logging from cameras, LiDAR, IMU, GPS, and CAN
  * Deployed UKF sensor fusion of IMU, wheel speeds, and RTK-GPS for centimeter-accurate localization